5 Important Steps in a Louisiana Medical Malpractice ClaimFebruary 23rd, 2016

 Patients trust medical professionals to provide competent, reliable health care.
 Unfortunately, physicians, nurses and other personnel can make mistakes that cause debilitating, life-altering injuries and illnesses.

 As the U.S. National Library of Medicine explains, victims of medical malpractice may be entitled to compensation to pay for their medical expenses, lost income and other damages.
 However, this is a legally complex area of personal-injury law, and if you or a loved one was injured by a medical provider, then you should consult a medical malpractice attorney as soon as possible.

-If the incident happened in Louisiana, contact the Bowling Law Firm.
+If the incident happened in Louisiana, contact the The Bowling Christiansen Law Firm.
 David A. Bowling is a medical malpractice lawyer in New Orleans who can help you navigate the claims process.
 He has more than 30 years of trial experience.